 PROPOSED BENEFICIARIES: Resident, Businesses and Visitors of Lower Manhattan will all benefit from these plans.
-Long-term planning provides funding to plan for public investments including a plan that transforms public boulevards into grand public promenades and one that capitalizes on the underutilized resources of Lower Manhattan.
+Longterm planning provides funding to plan for public investments including a plan that transforms public boulevards into grand public promenades and one that capitalizes on the underutilized resources of Lower Manhattan.
 By providing funding for these important long-term projects now, LMDC will ensure the ability to move forward on the critical components of the revitalization of Lower Manhattan as quickly as possible.

-During the 2ndQuarter of 2012 LMDC continued to work with the City to draft a subrecipient agreement for \$710,000 that will allow LMDC to pay for City Staff costs pertaining to time spent on LMDC projects between January 1, 2007 and March 31, 2010.
+During the third quarter of 2012, LMDC continued working with the City to draft a subrecipient agreement for \$710,000 that will allow LMDC to pay for City Staff costs pertaining to time spent on LMDC projects between January 1, 2007 and March 31, 2010.